SamLinoFinnegan/SuperPy-Market/README.md

 There are four things to notice about this dialog box:
 </br>
 <br>
-1. The default install path is in the AppData/ directory of the current Windows user.
+1. The default install path is in the AppData directory of the current Windows user.
 </br>
 <br>
 2. The Customize installation button can be used to customize the installation location and which additional features get installed, including pip and IDLE.